-Policy 8080 Responsible Use Of Technology, Digital Tools, And Social Media
+Policy 8080: Responsible Use Of Technology, Digital Tools, and Social Media (https://policy.hcpss.org/8000/8080/)

 Policy Statement: The Board of Education of Howard County is committed to providing equitable access to technology and digital tools to further the strategic goals of the Howard County Public School System (HCPSS).
 The Board believes that technology should be leveraged to improve instruction, business operations and communications.
 The Board acknowledges that social media can be used to enhance student and stakeholder engagement, facilitate collaborative communications, and increase global connections.
 The Board expects that all individuals will act in a responsible, civil, ethical, and appropriate manner when using technology, digital tools, and social media.